LorenzoNPBB/LorenzoNPBB.github.io/_tabs/about.md

-# Colaboradores en la página
+# Colaboradores de la página

 {% for member in site.members %}